Super Sentai Series That I Believe Got Vindicated By History Over Time

 Kosoku Sentai Turboranger

 Sure, I read how much flak it received back then.
-I guess nobody was so easy to accept that a team of teenagers with attitude would be fighting off a thousands of year old menace, right?
+I guess nobody was so easy to accept that a team of teenagers with attitude would be fighting off a menace that's thousands of years old, right?
 Also, Hirohisa Soda was starting to show signs of burnout and there are issues of ratings.
 There was also the controversial midseason change which was rumored from Yamimaru's popularity to simply Kanako Kishi and Masashi Ishibashi wanting to leave the set.
 Hmmm Real Life Writes Plot in here.
 But later, I guess Turboranger itself got vindicated by history with fandom who actually defend it to be a good series in spite of its flaws.

 Chikyu Sentai Fiveman